 If you become eligible for medical benefits under ESR as a new employee or following a break in service, the Benefits Office will notify you at your University of Michigan email address and provide instructions on how to enroll.
 You will have 30 days to enroll.
 (If you become eligible without a break in service, you will receive a confirmation statement that your coverage has converted rather than an enrollment notification.)
 If you have questions about your eligibility and have not received an offer of medical coverage, you should contact your department human resources representative.

 The Benefits Office tracks and monitors all employees’ hours to in order to offer coverage to all eligible employees.
 Newly eligible groups under the new policy may include:

-- Full time temporary employees who consistently work 30 or more hours per week for three months or more (eligible as of the first of the month following certification by department)
+- Full time temporary employees who consistently work 30 or more hours per week for three months or more and the position is not seasonal (lasting six months or less and beginning in the same part of each calendar year) - eligible as of the first of the month following certification by department

 Certain benefits-eligible employees who experience a job change may also be able to extend eligibility for medical benefits typically through the end of the calendar year under the new policy, including:

 - Employees who reduce hours or change to a benefits-ineligible job status

 - Employees who experience a break in service that is equal to or shorter than the length of their previous university employment, up to 26 weeks, and return to employment at the university in a benefits-ineligible job status (includes retirees who return to temporary employment)